ICE Score

-An ICE score is a prioritisation method for quickly comparing different ideas, based on three factors: Impact, Confidence and Ease.
-It was invented by Sean Ellis and popularised in the book Hacking Growth.
+The ICE Score is a prioritisation method for quickly comparing different ideas based on three factors: Impact, Confidence and Ease.

 An ICE score is a variant of impact/effort estimation, with the addition of a confidence component.
 This is significant because it makes low confidence items less attractive and promotes the idea of performing additional research before jumping into implementing an idea.
 Unlike most other impact/effort estimation tools, an ICE score inverts the “effort” component turning it into “ease”, so it can be added or multiplied rather than used as denominator.